FWU-DE/fwu-kc-extensions/README.md

 Authenticators required to enable the linking of accounts with only one authentication process For more details please check [here](./account-linking-authenticator/README.md).

+### License Connect Authenticator

+Authenticator required to fetch the license associated with the user from license connect For more details please check [here](./license-connect-authenticator/README.md).

 ## Contributing

 To learn more about how you can contribute to this project, check out [`CONTRIBUTING.md`](CONTRIBUTING.md).